achille-martin/pyqt-crom/README.md

 <a id="github-repo-download"></a>
 ### 1.2.
 Download the github repo

-Use the relevant method to download the github repo
+Use the command from the relevant method below to download the github repo.

 <table style="width:100%">
     <!-- Headers -->